Criminal Justice Clinic

 The Student researched, wrote and filed a motion to withdraw the plea, and created a packet of letters, photos, and other evidence that supported the exercise of prosecutorial discretion.
 The prosecutor ultimately agreed to let our client withdraw his plea, and to plead instead to the misdemeanor of reckless driving.
 Our client now has the opportunity to continue his college education and remain in the U.S. with his family.

-CJC has also continued its work fighting for the compassionate release of federal prisoners who are serving lengthy prison offenses, often due to outdated and unjust sentencing laws.
-Since beginning this project in 2019, CJC has successfully won the release of 14 individuals, five of whom were over the age of 65, six of whom were serving life sentences, and six of whom had each served more than 30 years in prison.
-CJC files these motions on behalf of clients throughout the south, including in federal courts in Alabama, Louisiana, Georgia, Texas, and Florida.
+The Criminal Justice Clinic fights for the release of prisoners who are serving lengthy prison offenses, often due to outdated and unjust sentencing laws.
+Since beginning this project in 2019, CJC has successfully won the release of 19 individuals, eight of whom were over the age of 65, ten of whom were serving life or effective life sentences, and ten of whom had each served more than 30 years in prison.

-In The News
+In the News